 Diving Attire

-When on a dive trip, my attire falls into 2 categories – what I wear when diving and what I wear when I am not.
-When diving, I am wearing a bathing suit, bandana, wetsuit, fins, BC (buoyance compensator), regulator, boots, and mask.
-When I am not diving, it is just normal, quick dry clothes; however, I don’t need much since I am spending most of the time in the water.
+The clothes I pack for a dive trip are very different compared to my land adventures.
+For example, my attire for my underwater vacations fall under 1 of 2 categories – what I wear when I am wet vs. what I wear when I am dry.
+While SCUBA diving, I am wearing a bathing suit, bandana, wetsuit, fins, BC (buoyance compensator), regulator, boots, and mask.
+When I am on land it is just normal, quick dry clothes; however, land clothes are minimal since I am spending the majority of the time in the water.

-When I am flying to a dive destination, I carry on my dive computer and mask; everything else is checked luggage.
-To protect my regulator, I pack my clothes around my regulator in my regulator bag.
-This is then put into a checked suitcase for further protection.
-I have done this many times and so far, I have not had an issue.
+When flying to a dive destination, I carry on my dive computer and mask; everything else is checked luggage.
+To protect my regulator, I use my clothes as padding around my regulator in my regulator bag.
+Then, I place the regulator bag in my checked suitcase for further protection.
+I have used this technique many times and so far, no issues.

 Here are the clothes Mike and I normally travel with